AirBorn Electronics designs the controlling electronic PCB for your new product.

 More detail on Production: PCB Assembly

 For five seconds you're a genius, the rest of your life a bum.
-Write it down.

 -- Lawrence Miller

 Inspiration - Why have we left this until last?
 We all know it has to come first!
-The electronic design process can be methodical, almost mechanical, but the Apollo the pig creativity at the start uses a very different set of human qualities.
+The electronic design process can be methodical, almost mechanical, but the creativity at the start uses a very different set of human qualities.
 Throughout the high-tech business world the most amazing success stories are of inspired people, not large bureaucratic engineering departments with efficient Total Quality Management.
 (No offence intended)

 Creative aptitude is really important in making new technology products come to life, and also in identifying the market and the need the product will fill.
 The ability to bring that inspiration through into a final product requires the level-headed decision making.
 Some electronic designs are not really new products as such, but developments of existing products.
 These designs, also, require creative vision to see which new features are really the most desirable, and how the design can be economically produced.

-Bring in ideas and entertain them royally, for one of them may be king.
+Bring in ideas and entertain them royally,

 --Mark Van Doren